 Dear UIC community,

-Please also stay updated about upcoming teaching and learning events sponsored by CATE, UIC departments, and outside organizations by following our Events page: teaching.uic.edu/events-all.
-This month, we’d like to highlight an upcoming speaker for the CATE Scholars in Teaching & Learning Seminar Series:
+Stay updated about upcoming teaching and learning events sponsored by CATE, UIC departments, and outside organizations by following our Events page: teaching.uic.edu/events-all.
+This month, we’d like to highlight the upcoming Kickoff Meeting for CATE’s inaugural Summer Institute for Online Teaching:

 Executive Director, Center for the Advancement of Teaching Excellence (CATE)